dhoyle/splicedocs-jekyll/pages/SQLReference/Clauses/Constraint.md

 If a check constraint is specified as part of a column-definition, a column reference can only be made to the same column.
-Check constraints specified as part of a table definition can have column references identifying columns previously defined in the [`CREATE TABLE`](sqlref_statements_createtable.html) statement.
+Check constraints specified as part of a table definition can have column references identifying columns previously defined in the &nbsp;[`CREATE TABLE`](sqlref_statements_createtable.html) statement.

 The search condition must always return the same value if applied to the